Techmonkeys-se/deploy-k8s/README.md

   replace `<FQDN>` with full hostname

-You can always run thge playbook with `-C` for a dry-run to see changes that will happen
+You can always run the playbook with `-C` for a dry-run to see changes that will happen
 ## Work in progress
 ----------------
 This collection is a work in progress i use to learn ansible and kubernetes.
 Script has been tested on 3 master/3 worker setup and 1master/1worker.